coder-not-found/Disease-idenfication-in-Rabi-Crops/README.md

-# Disease-identification-in-rabi-crops
+# Disease-identification-in-Rabi-Crops
-this repository contains the codes of the different models which we used to tackle the problem(DISEASE IDENTIFICATION IN RABI CROPS) which was given to us as a part of our internship under leading India AI and Bennett University. the models which we used are :
+This repository contains the codes of the different models which we used to tackle the problem(DISEASE IDENTIFICATION IN RABI CROPS) which was given to us as a part of our internship under leading India AI and Bennett University. the models which we used are :

 •	CNN